 The County boasts an extraordinary number of outstanding recreational water activities, including sailing, fishing, and diving.
 Snohomish County waters also support economically and ecologically valuable Dungeness crab and salmon populations, as well as productive estuarine habitat.
 The Tulalip and Stillaguamish Tribes have Usual and Accustomed fishing grounds within county waters.

 Since its inception in 1999, the Snohomish MRC has received staff support from their Surface Water Management Department.
-The MRC’s 11 members represent a balance of local and tribal governments, resource management, scientists,and recreational, economic, and environmental interests.
-Their mission, guided by sound science and the needs of the marine ecosystem, is to “address local marine issues, recommend remedial actions to local authorities and build local awareness of issues and support for remedies.”
+The MRC’s 12 members represent a balance of scientists, local and tribal governments' staff and recreational, economic, and environmental interests.
+The mission of the MRC is to “address local marine issues, recommend remedial actions to local authorities and build local awareness of issues and support for remedies.”

 The MRC works on a wide variety of projects with measurable results, including: